artstorm/wp-humans-txt/readme.txt

 == Changelog ==

+= Version 1.0 - 16 Apr 2013 =
+ * Adds a button to the plugin admin to quickly view the current humans.txt.
+ * Adds an insert button for a base template to the plugin admin.
+ * Adds more help sections and elaborates more on the help texts available from the admin screen.
+ * Adds content type to the author meta link.
+ * Changes the plugin name to use capital H.

 = Version 0.3 - 16 Apr 2013 =
  * Adds author link to the html head section.
  * Adds selection of humans.txt buttons to display in the wp_footer, linking to